CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 -0.82233726267396
 ```

 While still different from the correct value, this expectation value is very much closer to the actual expectation value!
+As we can see, much of deviance came from the second measurement group, which is to be expected due to the error induced by the long circuit.

 ## Further Challenges: